-Museums, mysteries and the Mint: jump right into the cultural experiences that define the capital city of this prairie province.
+Museums, mysteries, and the Mint: jump right into the cultural experiences that define the capital city of this prairie province.

 Canadian Museum for Human Rights

-One of the most eye-catching buildings in the entire country is Winnipeg's Canadian Museum for Human Rights.
-The shining structure of curved steel and glass is really something to behold on its own, but it also houses a powerful collection of 10 core galleries housing exhibits that force you to think about the human experience and your own place in it.
+One of the most eye-catching buildings in Canada is Winnipeg's Canadian Museum for Human Rights.
+The shining structure of curved steel and glass is really something to behold on its own, but it also houses a powerful collection of 10 core galleries housing exhibits that compel you to think about the human experience and your own place in it.
 This is the only museum in the world devoted solely to human rights awareness and education, and during your visit you'll come to learn about Indigenous perspectives on rights, the Holocaust and other genocides, how to break the silence and inspire change, and more, all through a uniquely Canadian lens.